 This post will explore strategies that can ease a persons experience of loss, as well as professional supports available.
-In case you missed the previous posts this month, here are the links to bookmark for later:
+In case you missed the previous articles in this series, here are the links to bookmark for later:

 Strategies to Process a Loss